03/23/2023 - Articles

 Management support can be gained and maintained through the following actions in project preparation and implementation:

-• Description of objectives (schedule, cost, social and non-objectives).
+• Description of project objectives (schedule, cost, social and non-objectives).

 • Environment and stakeholder analysis